weepower/wee/README.md

 * **Feature toggling** for major components to keep your output minimal
 * **Baseline print styling** to format printed pages (optional)
 * **Structured breakpoints** for your responsive projects to keep you organized
-* **Legacy handling** for IE8 to make sure everything works, along with a media query fallback
+* **Legacy handling** for IE8 to make sure everything works, with media query and REM fallbacks

 JavaScript toolset to build scalable, well-organized browser functionality < 8KB gzipped